A Strong Bisimulation for a Classical Term Calculus: Abstract

 \section{Abstract}

-\edu{ It is well-known that when translating terms into graphical formalisms many innessential details are abstracted away.
-In the case of $\calcLambda$-calculus and proof-nets, these innessential details are captured by a notion of equivalence on $\calcLambda$-terms known as $\eqregnier$-equivalence in both the intuitionistic (due to Regnier) and classical (due to Laurent) cases.
+When translating a term calculus into a graphical formalism many inessential details are abstracted away.
+In the case of $\calcLambda$-calculus translated to proof-nets, these inessential details are captured by a notion of equivalence on $\calcLambda$-terms known as $\eqregnier$-equivalence, in both the intuitionistic (due to Regnier) and classical (due to Laurent) cases.
 The purpose of this paper is to uncover a strong bisimulation behind $\eqregnier$-equivalence, as formulated by Laurent for Parigot's $\calcLambdaMu$-calculus.
-This is achieved by introducing a relation $\eqsigma$, defined over a revised presentation of $\calcLambdaMu$-calculus we dub $\calcLambdaM$.}
+This is achieved by introducing a relation $\eqsigma$, defined over a revised presentation of $\calcLambdaMu$-calculus we dub $\calcLambdaM$.

-\edu{ More precisely, we first identify the reasons behind Laurent's $\eqlaurent$-equivalence failing to be a strong bisimulation.
+More precisely, we first identify the reasons behind Laurent's $\eqlaurent$-equivalence on $\calcLambdaMu$-terms failing to be a strong bisimulation.
 Inspired by Laurent's \emph{Polarized Proof-Nets}, this leads us to distinguish multiplicative and exponential reduction steps on terms.
-Second, we provide an enriched syntax that allows to keep track of the renaming operation.
-These technical ingredients are crucial to pave the way towards a strong bisimulation for the classical case.
-We thus introduce a calculus $\calcLambdaM$ and a relation $\eqsigma$ that we show to be a strong bisimulation with respect to reduction in $\calcLambdaM$, \ie two $\eqsigma$-equivalent terms have the exact same reduction semantics, a result which fails for Regnier's $\eqregnier$-equivalence in $\calcLambda$-calculus as well as for Laurent's $\eqlaurent$-equivalence in $\calcLambdaMu$.
-We also show that two $\eqsigma$-equivalent terms translate to equivalent Polarized Proof-Nets.
-Although $\eqsigma$ is not strictly included in Laurent's $\eqlaurent$, it can be seen as a restriction of it.}
+Second, we enrich the syntax of $\calcLambdaMu$ to allow us to track the exponential operations.
+These technical ingredients pave the way towards a strong bisimulation for the classical case.
+We introduce a calculus $\calcLambdaM$ and a relation $\eqsigma$ that we show to be a strong bisimulation with respect to reduction in $\calcLambdaM$, \ie two $\eqsigma$-equivalent terms have the exact same reduction semantics, a result which fails for Regnier's $\eqregnier$-equivalence in $\calcLambda$-calculus as well as for Laurent's $\eqlaurent$-equivalence in $\calcLambdaMu$.
+Although $\eqsigma$ is formulated over an enriched syntax and hence is not strictly included in Laurent's $\eqlaurent$, we show how it can be seen as a restriction of it.